 Our Dutch oven is a handy tool we use often while camping, for recipes like white chicken chili, pork chili, or baking bread.
 It’s a heavy tool, but one that goes from kitchen to campfire with ease and is the perfect vessel for meal.

 Korma is a mildly spiced curry, with barely any heat, perfect for anyone new to curries or those who don’t want too much spice.
 It pairs wonderfully with mild proteins like large prawns (ok, tiny ones too) or chicken.
+And it’s even better with a pile of Tandoori shrimp and naan too!

 Always wanting to make our camping recipes gourmet and bring comfort food to the chill air at camp, we made this Dutch oven campfire shrimp korma, using shortcuts like ginger paste and simmer sauce to speed up the process, make things easy, and minimize clean up.